zzt93/syncer/doc/detail-feature.md

   - Update/Delete documents by `UpdateByQuery` or `DeleteByQuery`
   - Join/merge documents from different source when push to ES<sup>[1](#join_in_es)</sup>
     - ExtraQuery: do extra query to fetch extra needed info
-      - Support multiple extra dependent query via special mark `$var$`
-    - One to many relationship (parent-child relationship in ES)for document in different index
+    - One to many relationships (parent-child relationship in ES)for document in different index
-    - Self referential relationship handle
+    - Self-referential relationship handle
   - Add `upsert` support, fix `DocumentMissingException` use `upsert`, can be used in following two scenarios
     - Init load for data, by creating index manually and update synced field to ES (only support `MySQL` input)
     - Fix some un-expected config/sync error
-  - No need code for search data preparation except config
+  - No need for other code for search data preparation

 - MySQL
   - [Version](https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-versions.html): 5.5, 5.6, 5.7, 8.0